ian-ross/old-blog/posts/2012/01/04/simplex-algorithm-warm-up/text.markdown

 author: Ian
 tags: constraints,mathematics
 published: 2012-01-04 18:38:49
-title: The simplex algorithm: warm-up
+title: "The simplex algorithm: warm-up"
 ---
 Pathetically slow in starting work on my little constraints project as I am, here's the first of what should be a long series of posts...